Brora railway station

 Brora railway station (/ˈbrɔːrə/) is a railway station serving the small town of Brora in the Highland council area of Scotland.
 The station is on the Far North Line, 90 mi 48 chain from Inverness, between Dunrobin Castle and Helmsdale.
 ScotRail, who manage the station, operate all services.

 History

-The station opened on 19 June 1871, and was staffed from 1872 to 1992.
+The station opened on 1 November 1870.
 The former station buildings are now unused but together with the cast iron footbridge are a listed building.

+In the early 1870s the Duke of Sutherland opened a coal mine and adjacent brickworks at Brora which were connected by a tramway to sidings just north of Brora station.

+In 1895 new station buildings were erected, probably designed by the engineer William Roberts.

+In 2019, plans were announced by a local businessperson to redevelop the station building into "a micro gin distillery, café bar, tourist information point and gift shop", at a cost of £500,000.

 Facilities

 The station has basic facilities, including waiting shelters on both platforms, and a small car park and bike racks adjacent to platform 2.
 Both platforms have step-free access, but are also connected by a footbridge.

 Passenger volume

+The main origin or destination station for journeys to or from Brora station in the 2022/23 period was Inverness, making up 1,352 of the 4,594 journeys (29.43%).

 The statistics cover twelve month periods that start in April.

 Services

 There are four departures each weekday & Saturday, and one each way on a Sunday.
 Trains run northbound to Wick via Thurso and southbound to Lairg, Dingwall and Inverness.